ar-yevhenii/ar-yevhenii.github.io/_pages/about.md

 ## 🎓 Education

-I am pursuing a **Bachelor** of Engineering in **Biomedical Engineering** at the National Technical University of Ukraine 'Kyiv Polytechnic Institute' (2021-2025), specializing in:
+I am pursuing a **Bachelor** of Science in **Computer Science** at the National Technical University of Ukraine 'Kyiv Polytechnic Institute' (2021-2025), specializing in:

 - Intelligent data analysis;
 - Machine Learning and Deep Learning.